ArefAghajani/opposite_color/README.md

 ### OPPOSITE COLOR GENERATOR
 ---
 ## what it does
-this program genrate the oppsite color using the color hex code. example ==> opposite of color #FFFFFF (white) is #000000 (black)
+this program genrate the opposite color using the color hex code. example ==> opposite of color #FFFFFF (white) is #000000 (black)

 ## how it works